Darwell-Inc/binah-ios-package/README.md

-# GalenitBinah

-A description of this package.
+# A repacked BinahAI framework to support SPM distribution and versioning